jeyeverett/gridsome-vue/content/blog/full-stack-nodejs/part-2-building-a-nodejs-web-server.md

 Run the code from the CLI with the `node path.js` command.

-If you study the logs above or in your terminal, you can see that we start with the current file path provided by `import.meta.url` and use the `fileURLToPath` function followed by the `path.dirname` method to transform our file path to point to the current directory (folder) we are in (also called the working directory).
+If you study the logs above or in your terminal, you can see that we start with the current file path provided by `import.meta.url` and use the `fileURLToPath` function with the `path.dirname` method to transform the path.
+The result is a path that points to the current directory (folder) we're in (also called the working directory) regardless of the OS.

-Since we will always access files _relative_ to the file we are working in, we will want to assign the result of this transformation to a variable, traditionally called `__dirname`:
+Since we'll always access files _relative_ to the file we're working in, we'll want to assign the result of this transformation to a variable, traditionally called `__dirname`:

 ```js
 const __dirname = path.dirname(fileURLToPath(import.meta.url));